 In 2019, Norway has launched its fourth National Action Plan on UNSCR1325 (1st: 2006-2011; 2nd: 2011-2015; 3rd: 2015-2018).
 The preparation of the Action Plan for 2019–2022 has been based on dialogue with key partners and internal consultation processes, as well as the annual reporting on the implementation of the Action Plan for 2015–2018.
 While many Norwegian policy areas are relevant to the Agenda for Women, Peace and Security, the Action Plan on Women, Peace and Security defines what Norway will emphasise in particular, including around peace and reconciliation processes, implementation of peace agreements, operations and missions, humanitarian efforts.

 Norway does not have a recent history of conflict, but plays an important role in international peacekeeping, humanitarian, and development organisations.
+Norway is also a member of NATO.
 As such, the NAP is focused internationally.